lukez1985/c4-bootstrap-wordpress/README.md

 Now fork this git repo and clone onto your new server:

-    First click the fork button on the c4-bootstrap-wordpress github page
+    First click the fork button on the c4-bootstrap-wordpress github page (you'll need your own github account)

 On your new server: